Peppermint Frappé: Plot

 A pair of hands meticulously crops images from a fashion magazine for a personal scrapbook.
 The hands belong to an unassuming and conservative physician named Julián.
 He runs a radiology clinic from his personal residence, assisted by a shy, mild mannered nurse named Ana.

 One afternoon, Julián is invited to the house of the mother of his friend Pablo, where a reunion of the two childhood pals has been arranged.
 Pablo is a charismatic and sophisticated adventurer who has recently returned from Africa with the unexpected news that he has married a beautiful and carefree young woman named Elena.
-Pablo hands Julián a drink, his favorite cocktail, peppermint frappe, as the group awaits the entrance of Elena, who is upstairs dressing.
+Pablo hands Julián a drink, his favorite cocktail, peppermint frappé, as the group awaits the entrance of Elena, who is upstairs dressing.
 The sight of the captivating Elena visibly stuns Julián, as Elena reminds him of a mysterious woman he had seen beating drums during the famous Holy Week ritual in the village of Calanda.
 She insists that she has never seen him before, nor has she ever been to Calanda.
 Despite her rebukes, Julián finds himself immediately drawn to Elena's cosmopolitan demeanor.

 During the days following their first encounter, Julián becomes increasingly infatuated with Pablo's bride and finds pretext to spend time with her.
 While Pablo is busy, Julián takes Elena sightseeing to Cuenca.
 Despite her indifference to his attentions, Julián's obsession with Elena does not diminish.
 Frustrated by his inability to win Elena's affection, Julián turns his attention to his laboratory assistant, Ana, who has secretly pined for Julián.
 A sexual liaison between the two is soon established.
 Julián manipulates Ana, coercing her to dress and groom herself like Elena does.